 Hit Up the San Antonio Nightlife

-If you’re ready to hit the town with your friends, San Antonio has the perfect nightlife options!
+If you’re ready to hit the town with your friends, check out San Antonio nightlife!
 Head over to The Bonham Exchange, where you can party, show off your karaoke skills, and dance the night away.
 Looking for something a little less modern?
 Try the historic The Menger Bar, once frequented by Teddy Roosevelt.
 Bar 414 is known around the area for their prohibition-themed decor and cocktails.
 Those looking to have a relaxed evening can head to the Soho Wine & Martini Bar for premium cocktails in Downtown San Antonio, and those looking for live music can check out Jazz, TX or Howl at the Moon.
 Want to change up your night with a themed bar?
-Check out El Luchador!
-This San Antonio hot spot is a luchador-themed bar complete with Mexican wrestling masks as decor.
+Check out El Luchador, a luchador-themed San Antonio hot spot complete with Mexican wrestling masks as decor!

 An Innovative Arts Scene